maciejors/Kapidane/README.txt

 ================

-Important note related to tests:
+Important notes related to tests:

-Some tests for dimensions might fail to execute after facts are loaded due to foreign key constraints.
+1. Some tests for dimensions might fail to execute after facts are loaded due to foreign key constraints.
 Make sure to run these before the LoadFacts task is first executed.

+2. Some tests assume that the entire data has been loaded to the warehouse (i.e. not restricted to some period of time) and will yield false positive results otherwise.